AMWA-TV/is-05/docs/Controllers.md

 ### Identifying Active Connections

-As is described in the [Identifying Active Connections section of the Interoperability: IS-04 document](Interoperability%20-%20IS-04.md#identifying-active-connections) in this specification, in order to populate the subscription attribute of IS-04 Senders and Receivers, the Connection API includes keys for `sender_id` and `receiver_id` in its `/active` and `/staged` parameters.
+As is described in the [Interoperability: IS-04: Identifying Active Connections](Interoperability%20-%20IS-04.md#identifying-active-connections) section of this specification, in order to populate the subscription attribute of IS-04 Senders and Receivers, the Connection API includes keys for `sender_id` and `receiver_id` in its `/active` and `/staged` parameters.
 These are used to signal that a Sender or Receiver is connected to an NMOS Receiver or Sender.
 The Controller MUST set and unset (using `null`) the `sender_id` or `receiver_id` parameters when modifying the `transport_params` or `transport_file`.